pingcap/docs/tiup/tiup-mirror.md

 ## Clone a mirror

-The `tiup mirror clone` command is used to build a local mirror.
-The basic usage is as follows:
+You can run the `tiup mirror clone` command to build a local mirror:

 {{< copyable "shell-regular" >}}